koraxus/2022-03-09-git-collab/README.md

 # 2022-03-09-git-collab

-	1. Add ssh key to git account
+- `git clolne <URL>`: "downloads" the repository to the current directory
-	2. git clone repo using ssh
+	- `git init`: creates a git repo locally